alphapsa/visibility/README.md

 # visibility
 Computes CHEOPS and JWST visibility for any target during the year

-Predicts visibility for targets by CHEOPS and JWST Accuracy for CHEOPS targets is +/- 1 day
+Predicts visibility for targets by CHEOPS and JWST.
+Accuracy for CHEOPS targets is +/- 1 day

 Only the Sun avoidance zone for the respective missions are